nkoster/qrcodeapi/README.md

 This example with ```curl``` returns a JSON object, that contains a base64 encoded PNG, that contains a QR code, that contains a string "https://example.com", all in less than 20 lines of JS code with nodejs.

-The "https://" string is inserted in the response.
+The "https://" string is inserted in the response, it's all very basic.

 Dependencies:
 ```